otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

   - <%= link_to 'Annual statistical reports of judges', 'http://www.justice.gov.sk/rsvs' %>
   - <%= link_to 'CVs and Letters of motivation of judges', 'http://www.justice.gov.sk/Stranky/Ministerstvo/Vyberove-konania-v-rezorte/Zoznam-vyberovych-konani.aspx' %>

-- <%= link_to 'Judicial Council of the Slovak Republic', 'http://www.sudnarada.gov.sk' %>
+- <%= link_to 'Judicial Council of Slovak Republic', 'http://www.sudnarada.gov.sk' %>
-  - <%= link_to 'Asset declarations of judges', 'http://www.sudnarada.gov.sk/majetkove-priznania-sudcov-slovenskej-republiky/' %>
+  - <%= link_to 'Asset declarations of judges', 'http://www.sudnarada.gov.sk/majetkove-priznania-sudcov-slovenskej-republiky' %>

-- <%= link_to 'National Council of the Slovak Republic', 'http://www.nrsr.sk' %> a <%= link_to 'The office of the President of the Slovak Republic', 'http://www.prezident.sk' %>
+- <%= link_to 'National Council of Slovak Republic', 'http://www.nrsr.sk' %> and <%= link_to 'The office of President of Slovak Republic', 'http://www.prezident.sk' %>
   - Dates of appointments of judges to their positions

 Authors are not responsible for factual accuracy of the data.
 The used data were normalized and interconnected.